 Cloud Sync

 Starting with version 3.7 Stage Traxx can automatically sync the data on all devices running with the same AppleID.
 This includes all audio and pdf files as well as all playlists, lyrics and other edits you make on songs.
+All app settings that are not specific to a device (like for example audio routing or screen size specific settings) are also synced to all your devices.

 Syncing is done while your device is online.
 All changes are tracked when your device is offline and sent to the cloud once you are online again.